MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/standard-shader.md

 The main map section also has an option for triplanar mapping and super-sample anti-aliasing.

 Triplanar mapping is a technique to programmatically texture a mesh.
-Often used in terrain, meshes without UVs, or difficult to unwrap shapes.
+It's often used in terrain, meshes without UVs, or difficult to unwrap shapes.
 This implementation supports world or local space projection, the specification of blending smoothness, and normal map support.
-Note, each texture used requires 3 texture samples, so use sparingly in performance critical situations.
+Note, each texture used requires three texture samples, so use sparingly in performance critical situations.

-[Super-sample anti-aliasing](https://bgolus.medium.com/sharper-mipmapping-using-shader-based-supersampling-ed7aadb47bec) should be used on any materials which display an icon or image where details are critical from a distance.
+[Super-sample anti-aliasing](https://bgolus.medium.com/sharper-mipmapping-using-shader-based-supersampling-ed7aadb47bec) should be used on any materials that display an icon or image where details are critical from a distance.

 ### Rendering options

 Rendering options mostly control the lighting settings for a material.
 This material section also contains a handful of other features that control a surface's color, translucency, or position.
-For more details about lighting please see [below](#lighting).
+For more details about lighting, see [below](#lighting).

 ![Lighting comparisons](images/StandardShader/Lighting.jpg)

 ### Fluent options

 [Fluent](https://www.microsoft.com/design/fluent/#/) is a design framework used across UI components in Microsoft products.
 This section contains a handful of features that help emulate Fluent design system principles on arbitrary surfaces.
-If you are looking for bespoke Fluent shaders, they can be found in the `Graphics Tools/Canvas` and  `Graphics Tools/Non-Canvas` shader namespace.
+If you're looking for bespoke Fluent shaders, they can be found in the `Graphics Tools/Canvas` and  `Graphics Tools/Non-Canvas` shader namespace.

 ### Advanced options

 Similar to the advanced section in Unity's built-in shaders.
 This section controls rendering order and if GPU instancing variants should be built.
-Additionally, there are configurable stencil test support to achieve a wide array of effects.
+Additionally, there are configurable stencil test supports to achieve a wide array of effects.
 Such as portals:

 ![Portal example](images/StandardShader/Portal.jpg)

 ## Lighting

 The *Graphics Tools/Standard* and *Graphics Tools/Standard Canvas* shaders use a simple approximation for lighting.
-Because the shaders do not calculate for physical correctness and energy conservation, they renders quickly and efficiently.
-[Blinn-Phong](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model) is the primary lighting technique used and is blended with Fresnel and image-based lighting to approximate physically-based lighting.
+Because the shaders don't calculate for physical correctness and energy conservation, they render quickly and efficiently.
+[Blinn-Phong](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model) is the primary lighting technique used and is blended with Fresnel and image-based lighting to approximate physically based lighting.
 The shaders support the following lighting techniques:

 ### Directional light